Motor Rail

 1972 Motor Rail acquired British Tools and Pressings from Brayhead[9]

-1976 Sales of Simplex Mechanical Handling and of John Street (Manufacturers) were agreed[10]
+1976 The sale of Simplex Mechanical Handling and of John Street (Manufacturers) were agreed[10]

 1976 The company was put into receivership together with its subsidiary Keland Ltd of Blaydon on Tyne; a new company Keland Electrics was established by the National Enterprise Board to acquire the manufacturing and certain other assets of Keland[11]

-1987 loco manufacture ceased, business being transferred to Alan Keef of Ross-on-Wye, who continue to provide spares and have built several locos to Motor Rail designs.
+1987 Loco manufacture ceased, with the business being transferred to Alan Keef of Ross-on-Wye, who continued to provide spares and have built several locos to Motor Rail designs.